Lincolnia Comitatus 1645-1648

 Religious Uncertainty and Civil War

 In the meantime, life continued much as before.
 The village was largely self-sufficient with only a few items needing to be imported along the Humber, such as coal, sugar and spices.
 Almost all the buildings were single storey and constructed of timber with mud and lath walls and thatched roofs.
 The roof spaces would be used for storage and sleeping accommodation for servants but there would be no proper ‘upstairs’.
-Most people, even if they had a trade such as blacksmithing or thatching, would have a link to farming: some land, a cow, swine and almost certainly geese or chickens.
+Most people, even if they had a trade such as blacksmithing or thatching would farm: having some land, a cow, swine and almost certainly geese or chickens.

 It was in this kind of society that John Harrison grew up, having moved to Barrow in 1697, where John’s father held the post of parish clerk for many years.
-John Harrison’s revolutionary chronometer changed the face of marine navigation.
+John Harrison, while choirmaster at Holy Trinity Church, developed his revolutionary chronometer changed the face of marine navigation.
 His struggle to prove his invention worked and win the £20,000 prize offered by the Board of Longitude is well documented most recently in Dava Sobel’s novel Longitude which was adapted into a television film staring Michael Gambon and Jeremy Irons.
 John Harrison’s story is sufficiently important to deserve a section of its own.
 Read more here.